ash-3d/CITB4_Website/README.md

 # CITB4_Website
-(was renamed to Phoenix simulation)
+(was renamed to Phoenix Simulation)

-A modern, responsive website for CITB4(now Phoenix Simulation) - Thermal Simulation service.
-This website showcases thermal simulation capabilities, technology solutions, and provides contact information for potential clients.
+ A modern, responsive website for CITB4 (now Phoenix Simulation), a thermal simulation service.
+This site showcases thermal simulation capabilities, technology solutions, and contact information for prospective clients.

 ## 🚀 Features